macder/medusa-fulfillment-shippo/README.md

 ### How it works

+* Order parcels from smallest to largest
-*   Sorts cart items from largest to smallest
+* Order items from largest to smallest
-    *   Attempt fitting sorted items one at a time into smallest parcel.
+    * Attempt fitting items into smallest parcel the largest item can fit.
-    *   If there are remaining items, tries fitting all sorted items one at a time into the next smallest parcel.
+    * If there are items remaining, try the next parcel size
     * If there are no remaining items, use this parcel for shipping rate.
     * If all items cannot fit into single parcel, use the default template (_future versions might include multi parcel implementation_)

 ### Setup parcel templates